chili-publish/grafx-documentation/contribution.md

 ## Submitting a pull request

-1. [Fork](https://github.com/chili-publish/grafx-documentation/fork){target="_blank"} and clone this repository
+1. [Fork](https://github.com/chili-publish/grafx-documentation/fork) and clone this repository
 2. Create a new branch: `git checkout -b my-branch-name` \*
-3. Make your change, don't forget to spell check
+3. Make your changes passed a spell check
-4. Build the project locally and run local tests.
+4. Build the project locally and run local tests
 5. Push to your fork and [submit a pull request](https://github.com/chili-publish/editor-sdk/compare)
-6. Pat yourself on the back and wait for your pull request to be reviewed and get merged.
+6. Pat yourself on the back and wait for your pull request to be reviewed and get merged

 **my-branch-name**: We use the prefixes **fix**, **feature**, **solution** in our branches to indicate what they represent.

-An example for a branch that fixes a typo in playAnimation f.e. could be `fix/animation-typos`.
+An example for a branch that fixes a typo in Animation could be `fix/animation-typos`.

 Other examples